Scientific Validity Of the MPJ About the Leadership Matrix

 between males and females.

-That is still the case.
+Nonetheless, That is the case.

 In 2001, a validity study was completed on the Measure of Practical Judgment by Dr. Robert Rose,